 A professional employer organization is a company that partners with small to medium-sized businesses for human resource management.

-A PEO can handle payroll, benefits, workers’ compensation, and compliance with employment laws.
+A PEO can handle payroll, benefits, workers’ compensation, and some compliance with employment laws.
 When you work with a PEO, your business enters into a co-employment agreement, where the PEO takes on certain employer responsibilities for your workers.

 Put simply, a PEO handles many of the HR tasks that you would otherwise manage yourself.
 This allows you to focus on running your business while the PEO takes care of tasks like hiring paperwork, administering benefits, and making sure you’re following state and federal employment laws.

 There are many reasons why a company might decide to stop using a PEO.
 Businesses may reach points in their growth and expansion where they need to make different decisions.
-At each step of that growth, it’s useful to evaluate your relationship with your PEO.
+At each step of that growth, it’s useful to evaluate your relationship with your current PEO.

 Here are some reasons why you might exit: